-- 1. a title and clear purpose statement at the top. - 2. a full introduction, including all 4 elements, labeled and detailed (in outline form). - 3. at least two main points in the body with researched detail and citations. - a full body point describing your project, including community engagement (which you will actually do - make this as detailed & realistic as possible). - "...let your light shine before others, that they may see your good deeds and glorify your Father in Heaven."
-(Mt.5:16) - 5. a reference section with at least 3 citations.
+- 1. a title and purpose statement at the top. - 2. a full introduction, including all 4 labeled elements - 3. at least two main points in the body with researched detail and citations (in outline form) - 4. a full outline point describing your project, including community engagement (which you will actually do make this specific & realistic, include dates, places, etc). - 5. a reference section with at least 3 citations.

+"...let your light shine before others, that they may see your good deeds and glorify your Father in Heaven."
+(Mt.5:16)